docker/docs/app/working-with-app.md

 We'll complete the following steps:

-1. Pre-requisites
+1. Prerequisites
-2. Initialize an empty new project
+1. Initialize an empty new project
-3. Populate the project
+1. Populate the project
-4. Validate the app
+1. Validate the app
-5. Deploy the app
+1. Deploy the app
-6. Push the app to Docker Hub
+1. Push the app to Docker Hub
-7. Install the app directly from Docker Hub
+1. Install the app directly from Docker Hub

-### Pre-requisites
+### Prerequisites

 In order to follow along, you'll need at least one Docker node operating in Swarm mode.
-You will also need the latest build of the Docker CLI with the APP CLI plugin included.
+You will also need the latest build of the Docker CLI with the App CLI plugin included.

 Depending on your Linux distribution and your security context, you may need to prepend commands with `sudo`.